ThorxNxEriksen/ml_ops_02476/reports/README.md

 * [ ] Do a bit of code typing and remember to document essential parts of your code (M7)

-      This is an ungoing process.
+      This is an ongoing process.
 Data.py has documentation/docstrings and code typing.

 * [ ] Setup version control for your data or part of your data (M8)